atom/metrics/README.md

 * Amount of time the app took to launch
 * Deprecated package names and versions
 * Chrome user-agent (version of Chrome, OS, CPU)
-* The number of non-core Atom packages that have been activated
+* The number of optional (non-bundled) Atom packages activated at startup

 This information is sent via [Google Analytics][GA] which allows the Atom team to analyze usage patterns and errors in order to help improve Atom.